Posets and Bounded Probabilities for Discovering Order-inducing Features in Event Knowledge Graphs: Introduction

 \section{Introduction}

-Event knowledge graphs (EKGs) capture the temporal ordering of events associated with entities and objects via so-called local directly-follows paths (\dfpath), resulting in an intertwined web of event sequences, synchronized at shared events.
+\IEEEPARstart{E}{vent} knowledge graphs (EKGs) describe the temporal ordering of events associated with entities and objects via so-called local directly-follows paths (\dfpath s), resulting in an intertwined web of event sequences synchronized at shared events.
 Automating the process of identifying, ``relevant structural relations between entities'' is a stated open problem, currently requiring domain knowledge~\cite{esser_multi-dimensional_2021,van_der_aalst_process_2022}.

 \tikzset{ diagonal fill/.style 2 args={ double color fill={#1}{#2}, shading angle=45, opacity=1.0}, other filling/.style={ shade, shading=myshade, shading angle=0, opacity=0.5} }